csstools/postcss-plugins/plugins/css-prefers-color-scheme/README.md

 </script>
 ```

-⚠️ Please use a versioned url, like this : `https://unpkg.com/css-prefers-color-scheme@5.0.0/dist/browser-global.js`
+⚠️ Please use a versioned url, like this : `https://unpkg.com/css-prefers-color-scheme@6.0.0/dist/browser-global.js`
 Without the version, you might unexpectedly get a new major version of the library with breaking changes.

+⚠️ If you were using an older version via a CDN, please update the entire url.
+The old URL will no longer work in a future release.

 ## Usage